aertslab/SCENIC/vignettes/FAQ.md

 However, you should check the assumptions/requirements of the input data of the specific tool (e.g. branches, expectations in regards to distribution and continuous/discrete values, etc...).

+### Missing relevant TFs / Known motifs are not annotated to the TF

+This thread might be related to your question: https://github.com/aertslab/SCENIC/issues/14#issuecomment-357009514

 ## Modifying the pipeline

 ### Is it possible to apply SCENIC to other organisms?